 In two significant divorce cases that Peter recently litigated, he attained outcomes that tangibly reflect on how his creative due diligence benefited his now extremely happy clients.
-It is in the area of strategic business valuation where Peter now devotes much of his time and expertise for his clients and legal colleagues.

 Please keep in mind that prior results do not guarantee a similar outcome.